-Introduction At our faculty, and specifically in our design courses, we devote considerable attention to the process of designing.
-Methods and techniques are described, designing.
+At our faculty, and specifically in our design courses, we devote considerable attention to the process of designing.
 Methods and techniques are described, experienced and used.
 They result in a well-defined and developed product.
 The basic cycle of designing, which involves structured phase models of the design process, morphological analysis, evaluation strategies (Roozenburg, 1991), helps the designer to achieve the desired result.
-One of the most important phases is the applied in which the products is presented. the period in which the product is conceived This period starts after the analytical phase (defining This period starts after the analytical phase (definite problem, analysing the target group, etc.) and ends somewhere in a phase of materialising the final concept.
+One of the most important phases is the period in which the product is conceived.
+This period starts after the analytical phase (defining the problem, analysing the target group, etc.) and ends somewhere in a phase of materialising the final concept.
 During this period, many decisions are made that have great impact on the outcome.
 If we divide this phase into two sections, we can derive concept-forming and concept development elements.
-For concept formation, several techniques elements.
 For concept formation, several techniques and methods are available to generate ideas, such as brainstorming, morphological charts and Mind Mapping.
 Eventually, this path will lead to a basic concept.
 However, there is a shortage of supporting techniques for concept development.
 Trial and error seems to be the guideline in a phase in which uncertainty, change and stress are key issues.
-It is a phase that ends with a feeling of 'Eureka!' if Traps, Tricks and Strategies & Concept Development is a need for detailed information.
-We are still able to use the aforementioned methods and techniques in parts of this process, but reality is far more in parts of this process, but reality is far more complex and every single action will affect the overall outcome.
+It is a phase that ends with a feeling of 'Eureka!' if everything comes together and the balance sought is found.
+Complex integration problems occur and there is a need for detailed information.
+We are still able to use the aforementioned methods and techniques in parts of this process, but reality is far more complex and every single action will affect the overall outcome.
 Considerations of price, manufacturability, material selection, construction, usage and form all interact with each other and put pressure on the designer's responsibility.
-In contrast with the many methods and techniques for idea generation, the part of the price of the designer's designation of the process of the designation of the process of the proce there is a lack of similar methods for developing the concept into an end product that satisfies the defined requirements.
+In contrast with the many methods and techniques for idea generation, there is a lack of similar methods for developing the concept into an end product that satisfies the defined requirements.